-Last Friday, January 15th was the official start of Project Escape, our year long adventure to escape corporate America; the expensive and crowded state of California; and reorient our life a bit.
-January 1 would have been a much cooler date to start, but with our Thanksgiving trip to France (to explain to my mother-in-law what the hell we would be doing the next year); an unexpected return trip back to the San Francisco Bay Area for a RV fix; and a Christmas cruise, we weren’t quite ready to go on day one of 2016.
+Last Friday, January 15th was the official start of Project Escape, our year-long adventure to escape corporate America; the expensive and crowded state of California; and reorient our life a bit.
+January 1 would have been a much cooler date to start, but with our Thanksgiving trip to France (to explain to my mother-in-law what the hell we would be doing the next year); an unexpected return trip back to the San Francisco Bay Area for an RV fix; and a Christmas cruise, we weren’t quite ready to go on day one of 2016.

 As I have mentioned in a few posts, the unpredictability of El Niño weather is forcing us to adjust our original travel plans.
-We wanted to be deeper into the Southwest the early part of the year, but we have now pushed that into April.
-We will get to New Mexico (Santa Fe and Kirtland) for three weeks in February, but for the first stop on our trip we decided to spend three weeks in Borrego Springs, California.
+We wanted to be deeper into the Southwest in the early part of the year, but we have now pushed that into April.
+We will get to New Mexico (Santa Fe and Kirtland) for three weeks in February, but for the first stop on our trip, we decided to spend three weeks in Borrego Springs, California.

 The trip from Sun City West was uneventful (yay!).
-On the way we made a second stop at the WeightMaster at the Escapees North site in Congress, Arizona.
+On the way, we made a second stop at the WeightMaster at the Escapees North site in Congress, Arizona.
 53% of RVs are overweight and I am continually amazed to hear that people don’t weigh their vehicles.
 It is so important from a safety perspective to make sure you are underweight and balanced and getting weighed from time-to-time is invaluable.

 After that, we hit the road for the California border, stopping first in Quartzsite to get gas.
-The price of gas or diesel is WAY cheaper in Arizona than California.
+The price of gas or diesel is WAY cheaper in Arizona than in California.
 As we are on a set budget, every penny counts.

 We had lunch at a rest stop (without issue) just after the border and headed to Borrego Springs.